Efficient Feature Distillation for Zero-shot Annotation Object Detection: Method

 At inference time, we also need to detect the novel categories.
 We generate the text embedding for both the base $B_{i}$ and the novel $N_{i}$.
 The vector $\boldsymbol{cos_{i}}$ become $[cos(p_{i}, B_1), \dots, cos(p_{i}, B_n),cos(p_{i}, N_1), \dots, cos(p_{i}, N_k),$ $cos(p_{i}, BG)]$ where k is the number of the novel categories.

 \textbf{Semantic-based Regressor.} To improve the performance of the regression module, we add the semantic information of each category into consideration.
+We concatenate the text embedding with the proposal feature to predict the bbox.
 For each foreground proposal $P_{i}$ given by the Region Proposal Network(RPN), we generate its feature for regression $r_{i}$.
 The $r_{i}$ can be expressed as $Conv_{r}(Align(Bbone(I), P_{i}))$, where $Align$ and $Bbone$ are the same as those in $c^{'}_{i}$ definition, and $Conv_{r}$ means passing the feature after the RoIAlign through the convolution layers and linear layers in the regression branch.
 The regression loss is defined as: